Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: INTRODUCTION

-Three-dimensional hydrodynamic simulations have been also performed to study the conditions for gas cloud fragmentation and for the formation of low-mass stars. \citet{Dopcke11,Dopcke13} follow the dynamical evolution of a turbulent gas with metallicities below $10^{-4} \ \Zsun$.
-They show that several tens of sink particles are formed in the gas and that the mass distribution of the sink particles becomes from flat to peaky distribution with increasing metallicity. \citet{SafranekShrader14a,SafranekShrader14b} perform simulations with a proper cosmological set-up to investigate star formation in dense clumps in early galaxies with gas metallicities of $10^{-4}$--$10^{-2} \ \Zsun$.
-They find that the gas fragments into sink particles, whose mass distribution is consistent with the observationally derived stellar masses of the ultra faint dwarf spheroidal galaxies.
-More recently, \citet{Smith15} study the effects of metal pollution and turbulence driven by a Pop III supernova explosion into the neighboring halo.
+Three-dimensional hydrodynamic simulations also have been performed to study the conditions for gas cloud fragmentation and for the formation of low-mass stars. \citet{Jappsen07, Jappsen09a, Jappsen09b} investigate the process of low-metal gas collapse with a wide range of parameter set.
+They find that gas metallicity has little effect on cloud evolution and fragmentation even with metallicities around $10^{-3} \ \Zsun$ in the earlier stage of collapse ($\nH < 10^5 \ \percc$) in fossile H {\sc ii} region created by a Pop III star.
+Rather, the other parameter such as \citet{Dopcke11,Dopcke13} follow the dynamical evolution of a turbulent gas with metallicities below $10^{-4} \ \Zsun$.
+They show that several tens of sink particles are formed in the gas and that the mass distribution of the sink particles transitions from flat to peaky distribution with increasing metallicity. \citet{SafranekShrader14a,SafranekShrader14b} perform simulations with a proper cosmological setup to investigate star formation in dense clumps in early galaxies with gas metallicities of $10^{-4}$--$10^{-2} \ \Zsun$. \citet{SafranekShrader14b} find that, with metallicity $10^{-2} \ \Zsun$, the gas fragments into sink particles, whose mass distribution is consistent with observationally derived stellar masses in ultra faint dwarf spheroidal galaxies as observed by \citet{Geha13}.
+More recently, \citet{SafranekShrader16} resume simulations with an updated protostar model, and find that the mass distribution of sink particles resembles the Salpeter mass function. \citet{Smith15} study the effects of metal pollution and turbulence driven by a Pop III supernova (SN) explosion on a neighboring halo.
 The gas polluted to metallicity of $2\E{-5} \ \Zsun$ fragments by dust thermal emission.
 Their study explicitly includes the process of the dispersion of metals and dust.

-These previous studies assume the metal abundances, grain condensation efficiency, and the dust size distribution to be those in the Galactic interstellar medium despite the fact that the metal-poor stars observed so far show peculiar abundance patterns.
-For example, the abundance ratio of light elements such as carbon and oxygen relative to iron is enhanced with respect to the solar value \citep{Suda08,Tominaga14}.
-Because the efficiency of metal line cooling is determined by the abundance of respective elements, it is important to adopt realistic values based on, for example, the nucleosynthesis calculations of Pop III supernovae.
+These previous studies assume the metal abundances, grain condensation efficiency, and the dust size distribution to be those in the Galactic interstellar medium despite the fact that the EMP stars observed so far show peculiar abundance patterns \citep[also see the recently submitted paper of][]{Bovino16}.
+For example, the abundance ratio of light elements, such as carbon and oxygen relative to iron is enhanced with respect to the solar value \citep{Suda08,Tominaga14}.
+Because the efficiency of metal line cooling is determined by the abundance of individual elements, it is important to adopt realistic values based on, for example, the nucleosynthesis calculations of Pop III SNe.

 The same is true for the condensation efficiency, or the mass fraction of heavy elements condensed into dust grains.
 It is known that a significant fraction of heavy elements are locked into dust grains in the local interstellar medium \citep{Pollack94}, but recent spectroscopic observations of damped Lyman-$\alpha$ systems with metallicity $\sim 10^{-3} \ \Zsun$ suggest that the condensation efficiency is smaller at redshifts $z\sim 6$ \citep{Schady10,Zafar11}.
 It is also known that grain growth, i.e., accretion of the gas-phase metals onto dust grains, can enhance the dust cooling efficiency in a collapsing cloud even with an extremely low metallicity to be close to that of the local interstellar medium \citep{Nozawa12,Chiaki13}.